Turmarr/CSC-exercise/README.md

 # CSC-exercise

-The app takes the username of the wanted user and returns after authentication its starred public repositories.
+The app takes the username of the wanted user and returns after authentication the starred public repositories of the user.

 ## Track and content